-At lunch times Midday Supervisors will give reminders for low level behaviour verbally, should there be a more serious incident that warrants a red card this will be communicated to the child who will be removed from the playground and a member of MLT called to manage the situation.
+At lunch times Midday Supervisors will give reminders for low level behaviour, should there be a more serious incident that warrants a red card this will be communicated to the child who will be removed from the playground and a Year Leader or member of the SLT are called to manage the situation.
 Midday Supervisors will also use positive behaviour strategies such as praise and Family tokens.